jabelone/MAVControl/README.md

 # MAVControl
 My very much WIP (work in progress) in browser ground control station for ardu things.
 It's still missing major functionality like a HUD etc but I'm actively working on it.
 Front end is completely in the browser and uses sockets to connect to a python backend.
 Not mobile/small screen friendly yet but frontend should theoretically run on any device with an up to date web browser.

+note: most of the buttons are attached to callbacks and will give you notifications etc but sending the actual mavlink packets have not been implemented on most of them at the moment.
+The HUD is also not 100% accurate (yet) but is pretty close.

 # Installation
 It's super easy to install and get running.
 Just clone the git repo: